Sozomen

 Salamanes Hermias Sozomenos (Σαλαμάνης Ἑρμείας Σωζομενός; (Note: Attested corruptions of his name include Salminius and Salaminius.)
 Sozomenus; c.
 400 – c.
-450 AD), also known as Sozomen, was a Roman lawyer and historian of the Christian Church.
+450 AD), also known as Sozomen, was a Byzantine Empire era lawyer and historian of the Christian Church.

 Family and home

-Sozoman was born around 400 in Bethelia, a small town near Gaza, into a wealthy Christian family of Palestine (Palestina Prima) in the Byzantine Empire.
-He told the history of Southern Palestine derived from oral tradition.
-He appeared to be familiar with the region around Gaza, and mentioned having seen Bishop Zeno of Majuma, at the seaport of Gaza.
+Sozomen was born around 400 in Bethelia, a small town near Gaza, into a wealthy Christian family of Palestine (Palestina Prima) in the Byzantine Empire.
+He recorded the history of Southern Palestine derived from oral tradition.
+He appeared to be familiar with the region around Gaza, and mentioned having seen Bishop Zeno of Majuma at the seaport of Gaza.

 Sozomen wrote that his grandfather lived at Bethelia, near Gaza, and became a Christian together with his household, probably under Constantius II.
-A neighbor named Alaphrion was miraculously healed by Saint Hilarion, who cast out a demon from Alaphrion, and, as eyewitnesses to the miracle, his family converted, along with Alaphrion's.
-The conversion marked a turning-point in the Christianization of southern Palestine, according to his account.
+A neighbor, who was probably a relative of their household, named Alaphion was miraculously healed by Saint Hilarion, who cast out a demon from Alaphion.
+As eyewitnesses to the miracle, his family converted, along with Alaphion's.
+The conversion marked a turning point in the Christianization of southern Palestine, according to his account.

 The grandfather became within his own circle a highly esteemed interpreter of Scripture and according to Sozomen "much beloved by the Christians of Ascalon, Gaza and of the surrounding country".
-The descendants of the wealthy Alaphrion founded churches and convents in the district, and were particularly active in promoting monasticism and were also esteemed by Sozomen.
+The descendants of the wealthy Alaphion founded churches and convents in the district, and were particularly active in promoting monasticism and were also esteemed by Sozomen.
 Sozomen himself had conversed with one of these, a very old man.
 He states that he was brought up under monastic influences and his story bears this out.

 Life and career

 Education

-Sozomen seems to have been brought up in the circle of Alaphrion and acknowledges a debt of gratitude to the monastic order.
+Sozomen seems to have been brought up in the circle of Alaphion and acknowledges a debt of gratitude to the monastic order.
 His early education was directed by the monks in his native place.
 It is impossible to ascertain what curriculum he followed in these monastic schools, but his writings give clear evidence of the thoroughness with which he was grounded in Greek studies.

-As a man he retained the impressions of his youth, and his great work later was to be also a monument of his reverence for the monks in general and for the disciples of Hilarion in particular.
+As a man he retained the impressions of his youth, and his work revered the monks and the disciples of Hilarion in particular.

-Sozomen studied at the Law school of Berytus between 400-402.

 Lawyer

-As an adult he acquired training as a lawyer.
-He studied law in Beirut.
-He then went to Constantinople to start his career as a lawyer, perhaps at the court of Theodosius II.
-While thus engaged he conceived, around the year 443 the project of writing a history of the Church.
+Sozomen studied at the Law school of Berytus between 400-402 and acquired training as a lawyer.
+He then went to Constantinople to start his career, perhaps at the court of Theodosius II.
+While thus engaged he conceived, around the year 443, the project of writing a history of the Church.